KajizukaTaichi/KajizukaTaichi/README.md

 Please use it if you have interest!

 I love low layer technology such as developing own programming language.<br>
-Web design is also I love it because design UI/UX will be joy.
+Web developing is also I love it because design UI/UX will be joy.

 But, I'm bad at persevering because I'm tomboy who do thing I want only.<br>
 Take for example, progress of writing documentation of Stack is slowly pace because it's boring for me.<br>